 NBA Finals: Suns' Starting Lineup Against Bucks

-The Phoenix Suns have announced their starting lineup for Game 4 of the NBA Finals, and the full lineup can be seen in a Tweet that is embedded below from FantasyLabs NBA.
+The Phoenix Suns have announced their starting lineup for Game 5 of the NBA Finals, and the full lineup can be seen in a post that is embedded below from FantasyLabs NBA.

-The Suns have a 2-1 series lead over the Bucks heading into Game 4 of the Finals in Milwaukee, Wisconsin.
+The Suns host the Milwaukee Bucks in Game 5 of the Finals, with the series tied at 2-2.

 Related stories on NBA basketball